-Kōkua Mau is Hawaii’s Hospice and Palliative Care Organization and is comprised of individual and organizational champions and supporters from hospitals, education, consumers, insurance, long term care and hospices.
+Kōkua Mau is a statewide Movement to Improve Care.
+Kōkua Mau is comprised of individual and organizational champions and supporters from hospitals, education, consumers, insurance, long term care and hospices.

 Kōkua Mau’s vision is a community where: the people of Hawai‘i are treated with dignity, compassion and love throughout their lives.